-A day trade occurs when you buy then sell the same stock on the same day.
+A day trade occurs when you buy and sell the same stock on the same day.

-You become designated as a pattern-day trader once you have completed 4 day trades within a rolling five-day period.
-As per the Financial Industry Regulatory Authority (FINRA), we restrict you from becoming a pattern-day trader unless you hold a $25,000 minimum equity balance in your Sarwa Trade account.
-This must be deposited in the account prior to any day trading activities and maintained in your account at all times.
+You become designated as a pattern-day trader (PDT) once you have completed 4 day trades within a rolling five-business-day period.
+As per the Financial Industry Regulatory Authority (FINRA), we restrict you from becoming a pattern-day trader unless you hold a $25,000 minimum equity balance (non-crypto) in your Sarwa Trade account.
+This must be deposited in the account one day prior to any day trading activities and maintained in your account at all times.

 The below visual explains what Pattern Day Trading could look like: